HanadAbd/myObsidian/6 - Main/05 Unsupervised Learning Intelligent Interactive Systems.md

 ### Dimensionality Reduction for Clustering

 Necessary since with unsupervised ML:
-1. Calculating distance from each dock to each centroid for x interations in topical analysis can be costly
+1. Calculating distance from each dock to each centroid for x iterations in topical analysis can be costly
 2. Even short documents can have large feature space

+Does this via removing frequent words, and applying singular Value Decomposition (SVD)

-##### Single Value Decomposition
+##### Single Value Decomposition (SVD)

-Reduces dimensionality to make clustering more efficent while maintaing useful information
+Reduces dimensionality to make clustering more efficient while maintain useful information

 ### Evaluating Unsupervised ML Algorithms

 Dependent on application domain but uses similar metrics to SL

-- Purity is simlar to accuracy
+- Purity is similar to accuracy
-- Homgeneity
+- Homgeneity, simlar to precesiosn
 - Completeness, similar to recall,
 - V-measure, similar to F-measure, harmonic mean of homogeneity and completeness